ANA Prep – New Platform Launch

 GMAT is a test of reasoning, not Math and English – if you are preparing for GMAT, you have likely heard this before but in the hustle of your everyday preparation, you have likely forgotten all about it.
 It is essential to remember this every step of the way, and I will tell you why.

-GMAT tests what you would require as a manager in the future – reasoning skills, time management skills and keeping the big picture in mind.
-Unlike traditional exams, it doesn’t test broad knowledge of say, high-level math formulas or advanced grammar rules because that is not what management is about.
-It requires only a fundamental understanding of Math and English.
-The most challenging aspect of GMAT is not the difficulty of individual topics but the way the test demands logical thinking.
-Hard GMAT questions are difficult because they require test takers to arrive at the most efficient and logical path to the solution, often under time pressure.
-Unnecessary complexity or over-calculation could derail one’s test completely.
+GMAT tests what you would require as a manager in the future – reasoning skills, time management skills, and keeping the big picture in mind.
+Unlike traditional exams, it doesn’t test broad knowledge of high-level math formulas or advanced grammar rules because that is not what management is about.
+It requires only a fundamental understanding of Math and English, combined with strong GMAT reasoning skills.

 To succeed in GMAT’s toughest questions, a test taker must grasp how to apply simple logical principles to complex problems.
 Let’s look at how the reasoning aspect plays out in Quantitative section using an example that prompted me to write this post.